 Operational energy (module B6) and operational water (module B7) are excluded from the Calculator because they fall within the definition of Operational Carbon.
-Operational energy is addressed in Green Star Design & As Built NZv1.1 through Credit 15, Greenhouse Gas Emissions.
-Operational water is addressed through Credit 16, Potable Water.
+Operational energy and operational water are addressed in other credits within Green Star.

 3.5.2 Additional Building Services for Installed Equipment